Yttrium

 Key Applications

-The primary end-uses of Yttrium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Yttrium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Yttria-stabilized zirconia ceramics — Yttrium plays a vital role in yttria-stabilized zirconia ceramics, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Yttria-stabilized zirconia ceramics - Yttrium is valued in yttria-stabilized zirconia ceramics for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Jet engine thermal coatings — Yttrium plays a vital role in jet engine thermal coatings, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Jet engine thermal coatings - Yttrium is valued in jet engine thermal coatings for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook